sf-wdi-25/notes/week-03-ajax-json-express/day-03-intro-express/dawn-express/README.md

 │       └── app.js   // client-side javascript file
 │   └── stylesheets
 │       └── style.css
-│   └── vendor // includes jQuery & bootstrap if we choose not to use CDN └── views  // html files that we'll serve
+├── vendor // optional 2nd public dir for jQuery & bootstrap if we choose not to use CDNs ├── views  // html files that we'll serve
 │   └── index.html
-└── node_modules
+└── node_modules  // don't edit files in here!
     ├── express // etc
 ```